zspecza/figson/readme.md

 #### config.save([callback])

-This saves the current state of `config.data` to the JSON file.
+This saves the current state of `config.data` to the configuration file.
 This is a synchronous operation, but passing in an optional callback (`function(error) {}`) will make it perform asynchronously.